carlocorradini/graphmarket/README.md

 ## Build and run the website

-The website's code is hosted uder the _website_ directory.
+The website's code is hosted under the _website_ directory.
 Build and launch it:

 ```bash
 cd website